-A 754-conforming implementation is an implementation, all of whose types are 754conforming, and whose operations meet the requirements for mixed-type arithmetic described in the next paragraphs.
+A 754-conforming implementation is one, all of whose types are 754-conforming, and whose operations meet the requirements for mixed-type arithmetic in the next paragraphs.
 It might be a conforming part of an implementation in the sense of §3.1.